 Estimating the permafrost-carbon feedback on global warming

-Soil carbon and climate change: from the Jenkinson effect to the compost-bomb instability
+Soil carbon and climate: From the Jenkinson effect to the compost-bomb instability

 Last Time Carbon Dioxide Levels Were This High: 15 Million Years Ago